African American Studies

 The course teaches students how to understand the mechanisms that undermine the appreciation of multiculturalism and other forms of diversity in society.
 The perspective emphasizes how socially constructed definitions of various groups are used to distinguish sameness and difference among people.
 Topics include micro and macro level theories of oppression, the importance of ideology in oppressive systems and theories of social change and liberation.
 Crosslisted with PSYA-433 and satisfies cultural diversity requirement.

-Tuesday & Thursday 12:45PM-2:00PM Instructor: Bell
+Tuesday & Thursday 11:00-12:12PM Instructor: Solomon

-Wednesday 4:00PM-6:30PM Instructor: Smith
+Wednesday 4:00-6:30PM Instructor: Smith

-22075 AAM-498-01 ADV.
+20037 AAM-498-01 ADV.
 INDEPENDENT STUDY : Research

-Instructor Permission Required from: Bradley
+Instructor Permission Required Instructor: Bradley